Jeppe Andersen: 2021

 On 8 May 2021, Andersen made his 100th league appearance for Hammarby, and scored as the club won 3–2 against IK Sirius.
 On 30 May 2021, he won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final, where Andersen was sent off in the final minutes of overtime.
 He led the side to the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel on penalties (4–4 on aggregate).
 On 23 September 2021, Andersen was stripped of his captaincy by head coach Miloš Milojević, in favour of Darijan Bojanić.

 2022

 Andersen featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 Throughout the season, he played 27 games in Allsvenskan under new head coach Martí Cifuentes, as Hammarby finished 3rd in the table.

 On 8 January 2023, Hammarby reached an agreement with Norwegian Eliteserien club Sarpsborg 08 for his transfer, with only six months remaining on his contract.
 In total, Andersen made 148 Allsvenskan appearances for Hammarby, thus making him the most capped foreign player in the club's history.

 Sarpsborg 08

 On 8 January 2023, Andersen signed a three-year contract with Sarpsborg 08 in the Norwegian top tier Eliteserien, thus reuniting him with his former head coach Stefan Billborn and teammate Serge-Junior Martinsson Ngouali from Hammarby.

+Silkeborg

+On July 18, 2024, Andersen returned to Denmark when he signed a two-year contract with Danish Superliga side Silkeborg.